 Buckeyes coach Urban Meyer may have learned a lesson in that regard in 2015 when the line separating Cardale Jones and J.T.
 Barrett got blurred.
 Ohio State went 12-1 with both quarterbacks seeing extensive time, but not having a clear No. 1 was a distraction.
 There was no such issue in 2016.
 With Jones gone, Barrett was the obvious starter and Joe Burrow was the backup while Dwayne Haskins redshirted.

 And while Barrett started again in 2017, the Ohio State staff was setting itself up for the same sort of complication it faced in 2015.
-While it was obvious that Burrow was starting QB material, Haskins got all of the meaningful backup snaps.
+It was obvious that Burrow was starting QB material, yet Haskins took all of the meaningful backup snaps.

 With Barrett graduating, Ohio State was probably going to end spring practice in April 2018 with Haskins and Burrow shaping up as equals or close to it.
-That turned out to be the case, and it was going to set the stage for a problem in the fall; neither quarterback was going to be satisfied in a role as a backup.
+That turned out to be the case, and it was going to set the stage for a problem in the fall; neither quarterback would be satisfied in a role as a backup.

 Joe Burrow leaves Ohio State

 Urban Meyer felt he had a duty to be honest with Joe Burrow before players left for the summer in 2018.
 It remains unclear whether Meyer told the former Mr. Ohio Football that he’d lost the quarterback competition or that it would be decided in the fall.
-But Burrow did not want to risk the prospect of another season on the bench.
+But Burrow did not relish the prospect of another season on the bench.

 Burrow’s decision to transfer made him an attractive prospect for a lot of college coaches for two reasons.
 Firstly, nearly everyone was certain he was a legitimate player and leader.
 Even better, be had two seasons of eligibility remaining and could play immediately because he’d earned his undergraduate degree in three years at Ohio State.